josehoras/josehoras.github.io/_posts/2019-04-12-intro-to-neural-nets.md

 <img src="../../../assets/intro-to-neural-nets/box.png" width="700" height="400" />
 </div>

 * Now, the second piece you need is a measure of how wrong the prediction is.
 As the probability the neural net gave to penguin is 80%, if it is actually a penguin you were only 20% wrong, and is it is a cat you were 80% wrong.
 The way you got to these values (the operations the net did) is just a function.
-This is a relatively easy funtion (called the **loss function**), because those millions of numbers are to a computer like a short equation to you.
+This is a relatively easy function (called the **loss function**), because those millions of numbers are to a computer like a short equation to you.
 	<br> <br/>
 * The third part of the algorithm is to find a way to change a little those millions of numbers, so that you would have been a little less wrong.
 	<br> <br/>